 If you are planning to visit Edmonton, book a tour of City Hall!
 Young and old alike enjoy discovering Edmonton's past and admiring City Hall's art and architecture.
 During this free guided tour, find out about all of the exciting things that happen in Edmonton anytime of year!

 Get a group together and spend some time at City Hall!
 The building is wheelchair accessible and has elevators for your convenience.
 This free guided tour is fun, informative and set to the pace of your group.
-During your time at City Hall you could also stop by the Hallway Cafe for tea or for lunch.

 Whether you are Cub Scout group looking for an adventure or you are planning a conference and need an activity to support your cause, City Hall is the place to go!
 Specialty group tours can be customized to cater to a variety of special interests.
 These free guided tours can be requested to support themes related to Edmonton history, governance or City Hall art and architecture.